- Single semester, full year and summer courses for US undergraduates

 We aim to give all our students an insider's view of Britain, its history, landscape and culture.
 Each semester includes a week-long residential at University College, Oxford and three days in Stratford-upon-Avon, where we attend performances by the world-renowned Royal Shakespeare Company, and organized day trips to some of the hidden rural treasures of England and Wales.
 Many of our seminars also include study trips to course-connected locations and events.

-An exciting and carefully structured social and cultural programme encourages students to learn about, and immerse themselves more fully in the life of the city.
-A team of Bath-based student helpers organizes weekly events and helps facilitate links with local volunteering agencies, clubs, sports teams and societies.
+A carefully structured social and cultural programme actively encourages students to immerse themselves more fully in the life of the city.
+All ASE students have Associate Membership of he Students' Union at Bath Spa University, and a team of Bath-based student helpers organises weekly events and helps facilitate links with local volunteering agencies, clubs, sports teams and societies.

 ASE's Certificate of Cultural Enrichment structures and encourages cultural integration.